-The beach has very fine sand like flour and water is clean and clear all the way to the bottom, where there are countless shells.
-It’s pretty far in relation to the port (for this reason visitors of Tassos do not know that it exists), so the water is very clear and clean.
-Along the beach is a pine forest with plenty of room to park the car in the shade.
+The beach has very fine sand like flour and water is clean and clear all the way to the bottom, where are countless shells.
+It’s pretty far from the port (for this reason visitors of Tassos do not know that it exists), so the water is very clear and clean.
+Along the beach is a pine forest with plenty of parking space in the shade.
 The beach does not have a lot of natural shade.

-We noticed that the place has a lot of mosquitoes (at least that was the case in September) so it is advisable that you bring from home with you some repelants.
+We noticed that the place has a lot of mosquitoes (at least that was the case in September) so it is advisable that you bring from home with you some repellants.

 Keramoti is about 210km from Thessaloniki and 40km from Kavala and lies in the delta of the river Nestos.
-It is located in the southeastern part of Greek Macedonia, the southernmost part of the prefecture of Kavala.
+It is located in the southeastern part of the Macedonia area, the southernmost part of the prefecture of Kavala.
 It is only 6 nautical miles from Thasos (35 minutes by ferry).

-Small, authentic fishing village gradually developed and slowly grows into a typical Greek tourist town on the coast with about 2000 inhabitants.
+The small, authentic fishing village gradually developed and slowly grows into a typical Greek tourist town on the coast with about 2000 inhabitants.
 Due to the large number of fishermen who settled in this place even from other countries, the town is known for its fish taverns that still offer fresh fish in their menu, but the fresh fish that can be conveniently purchased in the port directly from fishermen.
-Otherwise, the place has a bank, post office, primary and secondary schools as well as two tourist kiosks for information.
-One is located on the dock in the harbor and provides all the information related to a place and environment, and the other is in the eastern part of the village, behind the middle school and offers information for nature lovers and all those who are interested in different kinds of birds and rare animals and vegetation which may be found in the vicinity of Keramoti.
+Otherwise, the place has a bank, post office, primary and secondary schools as well as two tourist information corners.
+One is located on the dock in the harbor and provides all the information related to a place and environment, and the other is in the eastern part of the place, behind the middle school and offers information for nature lovers and all those who are interested in different kinds of birds and rare animals and vegetation which may be found in the close distance of Keramoti.
 Keramoti is one of the favorite destinations for nature lovers.

 Keramoti population is engaged in agriculture, livestock and fishing, but lately more and more in tourism.
 The main agricultural products are corn, rice, asparagus, cotton, and kiwi.

-The most famous event during the year in Keramotí is the Feast of the Epiphany, January 6, when young people are jumping into the sea to swim to the cross first.
-Keramoti is also known for one of the biggest music festivals in the northern Greece, which takes place in mid-July (Plai Sto Kima) when the participants of the festival are some of the best known names of Greek music.
-Every other year in the last Sabbath of June begins, "Marine Week” during which are held competitions in dancing, swimming, boating, water sports, traditional and folk music.
+The most famous event during the year in Keramotí is the Feast of the Epiphany, January 6, when young people are jumping into the sea to swim for the cross.
+Keramoti is also known for one of the biggest music festivals in northern Greece, which takes place in mid-July (Plai Sto Kima) when the participants of the festival are some of the best-known names of Greek music.
+Every second year in the last Saturday of June begins “Marine Week” during which are held competitions in dancing, swimming, boating, water sports, traditional and folk music.